 ALTERATION OR LOSS OF FEATURES ON HISTORIC BUILDINGS Issue Location Alterations to or loss of specific features on historic buildings can be detrimental to the character of the individual building and the area as a whole.
 All pre-WWII buildings Policy recommendation Existing original or early features should be retained if at all possible.
-Whe necessary, it should be on a like-for-like basis in terms of materials and design.
-A features such as windows, doors, chimneys and boundary walls should be carefully authority.
-Any changes to primary Action Priority Promote an understanding of the special qualities of the conservation area.
+Where their replacement is necessary, it should be on a like-for-like basis in terms of materials and design.
+Any changes to primary features such as windows, doors, chimneys and boundary walls should be carefully considered by the local authority.
+Action Priority Promote an understanding of the special qualities of the conservation area.
 Use more stringent design criteria in determining future planning applications and require that all applications are accompanied by relevant design details.
 Prepare guidance leaflets for local residents.
 Take enforcement action where appropriate.
-Immediate replacement of existing windows.
+Immediate

+INSTALLATION OF NEW FIXTURES

+Issue Location

-Issue Location The installation of new fixtures, such as aerials, satellite dishes, rooflights and ventilators, generally detracts from the character of the individual building and the area as a whole.
-Particular care should be taken in the use and location of microgeneration equipment to minimise intrusion on the building or its setting
+The installation of new fixtures, such as aerials, satellite dishes, rooflights and ventilators, generally detracts from the character of the individual building and the area as a whole.
+Particular care should be taken in the use and location of microgeneration equipment to minimise intrusion on the building or its setting All buildings

+Delta-recommendation